nftstorage/nft.storage/packages/client/examples/node.js/README.md

 # nft.storage Node.js examples

-Here are two examples for using the nft.storage client from Node.js.
+Examples for using the nft.storage client from Node.js.

 - `store.js` - creates ERC-1155 compatible metadata
 - `storeBlob.js` - uploads a single file using `storeBlob`
+- `storeCar.js` - uploads a Content Addressed Archive using `storeCar`
 - `storeDirectory.js` - uploads a multiple files using `storeDirectory`

 ## Setup